bradygaster-zz/API-Apps-DotNet-Swashbuckle-Customization-MultipleResponseCodes/README.md

-# API-Apps-DotNet-Swashbuckle-Customization-MultipleResponseCodes
+# Multiple HTTP Response Codes using Swashbuckle 5.0.0.0

-Demonstration code showing how to use Swashbuckle's XML commenting features to support multiple HTTP Response Codes
+Demonstration code showing how to use Swashbuckle's XML commenting features to support multiple HTTP Response Codes.